Uber. Ever heard of it? Of course you have — it’s a verb these days.

 Mapping Global Unicorn Startups

 Unicornland has expanded from U.S.-based startups to a global club over the past decade.
-And while unicorns can be born anywhere, the Class of 2019 (and those of years past) primarily pop up in the U.S. and China, countries rich with growth-stage funding.
+While unicorns can be born anywhere, the Class of 2020 (and those of years past) primarily pop up in the U.S. and China, countries rich with growth-stage funding.

 These countries are also home to outliers within the unicorn club — companies that have become so successful in their early years that the term “unicorn” is simply insufficient.
 These variants include the decacorn (companies valued at over $10 billion) and the hectocorn (those valued at over $100 billion).